noelkonagai/rits-workshop-python-scrape/README.md

 ## Sample program

 The sample code scrapes data on Cubist paintings.
-The link to get the JSON response is the following: https://www.wikiart.org/en/paintings-by-style/cubism?json=2&page=1
+This is the [link](https://www.wikiart.org/en/paintings-by-style/cubism?json=2&page=1) to obtain the JSON response.